The best Democratic debate drinking games

-Not that anyone necessarily needs a drink to get through two full nights of Democrats trying to win the hearts and minds of the American people, but if are an adult American person who has decided to soften the blow of this week’s Democratic debates with some fun drinking, we’re here for you.
+Not that anyone necessarily needs a drink to get through two full nights of Democrats trying to win the hearts and minds of the American people, but if you are an adult American person who has decided to soften the blow of this week’s Democratic debates with some fun drinking, we’re here for you.

 The debates, set for 9 p.m.
 ET tonight and tomorrow in Miami, will feature five moderators, 20 candidates, and countless zingers and catchphrases, all ripe for proper drinking-game inclusion.
 In the interest of service journalism you can actually use, we’ve rounded up some of the best drinking games out there.
 Please drink responsibly!